rhysmeister/aws-certified-sysops-admin-associate-exam-notes/domain_1/1_ec2_web_console.md

 * Logon to an EC2 instance (Session Manager should work although you might need to wait a little while)
 * sudo /opt/aws/amazon-cloudwatch-agent/bin/amazon-cloudwatch-agent-config-wizard
-* Follow the Wizard - defaults should be ok.
+* Follow the Wizard - most of the defaults should be ok.
 * Configure at least one log file to monitor, i.e. /var/log/messages
 * Save the configuration to the Systems Manager Parameter Store (default name would be AmazonCloudWatch-linux)
 * Run the CloudWatch Agent `sudo /opt/aws/amazon-cloudwatch-agent/bin/amazon-cloudwatch-agent-ctl -a fetch-config -m ec2 -s -c ssm:AmazonCloudWatch-linux`